sumeetj/sumeetj/README.md

-👋 Hi, I’m @sumeetj
+👋 Hi, I’m Sumeet Jaggi

-A brief About Me.

 A result-oriented professional with years of experience involved in Expert level assignments in Application, Design & Development with an organization of high repute.
 Abilities in studying state-of-the-art development tools, programming techniques & computing equipment, and maintaining personal networks.